bertabujidos/firebase-authentification-v9-quickstart/README.md

 This project was inspired by Web Dev Simplified on Youtube which made a tutorial about Firebase V8.
 So I updated it for Firebase V9 and I added some cool features like auto-redirect when user is logged in and trying to access login page.

+Perfect to quickstart any new project which need user authentification !

 ## How to use

 The only thing you have to do is create a .env.local file with your Firebase credentials in your project directory.